 The one downside to ramen is that it’s high in sodium.
 You can opt to use less of the spice packet, which may work just fine if your household favors their food mildly flavored.
 Mine do not (I spied Mr. Mom’s Kitchen salting his already salty baked beans last night).

 The other trick to a healthful pot of ramen is embellishing it with nutrient-rich goodies.
 Here, I add edamame, baked tofu, and a generous helping of spinach.
 The spinach may seem like a lot at first, but it melts right into the soup so as not frighten any green food-phobic children.
-As for the baked tofu, feel free to substitute leftover cooked chicken, pork, or beef, or double up the amount of edamame to be sure you’ve got plenty of protein in there.
+As for the baked tofu, feel free to substitute leftover cooked chicken, pork, or beef.

 So…one lunch down.
 499 to go.
 I’d love some help.
 What inspired lunch box ideas do you have?

 Be sure to opt for organic ramen when making this to avoid the deep-fried noodles and artificial ingredients in conventional ramen.
 You can find organic ramen in specialty markets and the natural foods section of some supermarkets.
 Baked and smoked tofu is sold in the refrigerated section of the market near other types of tofu.
 To reduce the amount of sodium, start with one seasoning packet instead of two.
 Taste and adjust as needed.

 - 2 two-ounce packages organic ramen noodles, any flavor